-Do you want a tasty roast dinner on the table in a jiffy?
-Make this super easy Instant Pot Mississippi Roast.
-It’s savory, incredibly tender and the gravy is beefy with a super light tangy flavor from the pepperoncini peppers.
-The gravy is SO delicious, you could sip it…. just saying because you know……………… a friend of mine did it.. ..lol.
+Easy Instant Pot Mississippi Roast: It’s savory, incredibly tender and the gravy is beefy with a super light tangy flavor from the pepperoncini peppers.
+The gravy is SO delicious, you could sip it.
+Just saying because you know I might know someone who did.

 Pressure cooking roasts is a great way to make a tough roast tender in no time!